Hearing Disabilities - Fact Sheet

 Make sure you understand your health care

-What is communication assistance?
+What is communication access?

 It means getting information in ways that you can understand and use.
 For example:

-Who needs this assistance?
+Who needs this access?

 You might need it if you have limited hearing, reading, or speaking.
 You might also need it if you are helping someone get health care – such as your child, another family member, or a friend.

-Why does this assistance matter?
+Why does this access matter?

 It is very important to understand your health care.
 You need to understand your doctor’s advice.
 You need to ask questions and understand the answers.
 You may need a longer appointment.